HopeEternal/TicTacToe/README.md

 # TicTacToe
-Tic Tac Toe written in ES6
+Tic Tac Toe written in ES6 with NodeJS (webpack and babel)

 Tic Tac Toe in development, currently local only, eventually will be online.